 Navigation courses are run over two days and follow on from the beginners navigation course and are graded to suit all abilities from a complete novice to those looking to move around the hills and mountains with skill and confidence.
 These courses cover safety and access issues in the countryside and equipment and environmental issues.

 This 12 hour(minimum) course will equip you to be able to plan and follow routes in the countryside using paths and tracks on UK hills in summer conditions.

 Course content and assessment will include:

-- On completion of the award participants will be able to plan and safely follow walks in the countryside, primarily on paths and tracks, through being able to:
+- On completion of the course participants will be able to plan and safely follow walks in the countryside, primarily on paths and tracks, through being able to:

 - Navigate using a variety of maps and scales.